tilt-dev/tilt.build/docs/personal_registry.md

 URLs on your laptop resolve differently than URLs in your cluster.

-In some cases, the URL of a registry (as seen from your laptop) may be different from the URL of the same registry (as seen from your clsuter).
+In some cases, the URL of a registry (as seen from your laptop) may be different from the URL of the same registry (as seen from your cluster).

 For example, your laptop might push your image to `localhost:5000/my-image`, while your cluster pulls the image from `registry:5000/my-image`.